TIBCOSoftware/js-docker/kubernetes/README.md

   - set volume name, username, password, use secrets etc according to your requirements
 - use kubectl to create the postgresql service: `kubectl apply -f postgres-k8s.yml`

+See the main README for details on how to use other databases for the repository apart from PostgreSQL.

+# Secrets and Volumes

+Your JasperReports Server license can be in a secret.

+`kubectl create secret generic jasperreports-server-license --from-file=jasperserver.license=./jasperserver.license`

+Keystore files must be in a persistent volume.

+- The cmdline containers create and update the keystore files.
+- The JasperReports Server needs that volume.

 # Configure the JasperReports Server service

 Edit the `jasperreports-server-k8s.yml` file.